Check other networks

 T-Mobile 5G cities

-That service will run on the 600Mhz band and not the shorter millimeter wave network (mmWave).
 It will still be able to get to speeds of around 450Mbps if conditions are at their best, although expect significantly slower speeds than that generally.
+Essentially, it is like a quicker form of 4G LTE.

 T-Mobile's mmWave network has been rolling out a lot slower, but as with other mmWave networks is designed for high speed and capacity in urban areas.

-Currently though, things are somewhat slower; T-Mobile has rolled its network out in New York, Los Angeles, Las Vegas, Dallas, Cleveland and Atlanta.
+T-Mobile has rolled its mmWave network out in New York, Los Angeles, Las Vegas, Dallas, Cleveland and Atlanta - quite a limited roster at present.
 It's certainly true that other networks have more extensive lists of cities where they've launched at least some coverage.

 While T-Mobile's 5G coverage is good in Manhattan in New York City, things aren't quite so comprehensive elsewhere, with very patchy coverage in the other launch cities.
 Los Angeles doesn't have huge amounts of coverage, while the others have fairly small areas of coverage inside their urban areas.